RebelTechnology/OpenWareLab/CPlusPlus/README.md

 };
 ```

-FloatArray is a very light-weight object (it only wraps a `float*` and a `size_t`) which is why we use value semantics instead of pointers or references in this case.
+FloatArray is a very light-weight object (it only wraps a `float*` and a `size_t`) which is why we use value semantics instead of pointers or references.
 Other objects, such as [BiquadFilter](https://www.rebeltech.org/docs/classBiquadFilter.html) (used for cascaded high/low/notch/shelf filters), are passed by pointer.

 ### MIDI